 BRAC has that rare track record in international development of having achieved a quite remarkable scale in its impact on the world’s poorest communities.
 There is still a huge amount to do and I feel privileged to be a part of BRAC’s efforts to rid the world of extreme poverty.

-I combine over 25 years of successful global business development and management in the private sector with 8 years’ experience in international development including an MSc in Sustainability.
-I have built and run development programmes in Ethiopia, Papua New Guinea, Kenya, Nepal and Bangladesh with a critical focus on sustainability, agricultural value chain development and renewable energy provision for the poor.
+I combine over 25 years of successful global business development and management in the private sector with 10 years’ experience in international development including an MSc in Sustainability.
+I have built development programmes in Ethiopia, Papua New Guinea, Kenya, Nepal, Tanzania, Uganda and Bangladesh with a critical focus on sustainability, agricultural value chain development and renewable energy provision for the poor.
 I’ve also established and managed market leading businesses in Australia, The Middle East, the UK and USA.
-My passion for poverty alleviation is therefore, understood and applied within a drive for greater sustainability, innovation, efficiency, effectiveness and growth for scale.
+My approach to poverty alleviation is therefore, understood and applied within a drive for greater sustainability, innovation, efficiency, effectiveness and growth for scale.

 As Programme Director at BRAC UK, my goals are to reach as many of the poor as we can with the BRAC models of development in the most effective, transparent and efficient manner, serving both the poor and BRAC’s teams, stakeholders, partners and supporters with long term, sustainable, quality outcomes.

-Prior to joining BRAC UK I gained four years experience of the market-based development sector in the fields of agriculture, livelihoods and WASH, whilst working for International Development in the UK and Zambia.
-My role included programme management, new business, partnership development, fundraising and communications.
-I hold an undergraduate degree in International Development Studies from Sussex University.
-I’m still learning!
+I have been with BRAC UK for three and a half years working primary on programming in Uganda, Tanzania and South Sudan.
+Prior to joining BRAC UK I gained four years’ experience of the market-based development sector in the fields of agriculture, livelihoods and WASH, whilst working for International Development Enterprises in the UK and Zambia.

-I joined BRAC as an intern in 2015 while I was living in Dhaka, Bangladesh.
-I then worked with the education team for 8 months on project reporting and proposal development, supporting the BRAC teams in Africa and Asia from the head office in Dhaka.
-I lived in Bangladesh for 14 months and was a French and History teacher in an International School before joining BRAC.
-I returned to the UK in December 2015.
-I studied for my BA in History at University in Bristol and completed a Masters in Medieval History in Oxford.
+I joined BRAC as an intern in 2015 while living in Dhaka, Bangladesh.
+I worked with the education team for 8 months on project reporting and proposal development, supporting the BRAC teams in Africa and Asia from the head office in Dhaka.
+After 14 months in Dhaka I returned to the UK to work in the BRAC UK London office.
+I studied for my BA in History at University in Bristol and completed a Masters in Medieval History at Oxford.

 Zoya Shabir Siddiqui